OPENSPHERE-Inc/branch-output/README.md

 ## 1. To change the resolution and layout for streaming (Work-around)

 > Changing Resolution feature is integrated since 1.0.0
+>
-> Below step is alternative method with more flexibilities (Cropping, Zooming, Adding black bg etc...)
+> Below steps are alternative method with more flexibilities (Cropping, Zooming, Adding black bg etc...)

 1. The canvas resolution is assumed to be 1080p.
 2. Create new blank scene.